mindwaveventures/good-thinking-phoenix/README.md

 (See google drive for this)

 If updating your environment variable doesn't work, try `rm -rf _build` and then starting your server again

+### Image uploads

+##### File size

+The Wagtail cms allows for a maximum file size of 10MB.

+Be aware though that many uploads of high resolution images will result in increased costs from our file hosting provider.

+##### Resolution

+Be aware that if an image has too high a resolution, clients will have to download more onto their device causing pages to take longer to load.

+If an image has a too low resolution, then the image could be pixilated on high resolution displays.

+##### Preferred file type

+Wagtail facilitates GIF, JPEG, PNG, but doesn't specify a preferred file type (you should go for png if you have the choice though)

+##### Hero background image

+The image should contrasts well with white text on top of it

+The image should be a wide, with a dimention ratio of approximately 3x2, try to aim for a pixel ratio between 500px and 1200px